srigi/ipub-security/readme.md

 ### Creating permissions
 Permission is represented by instance of `IPub\Security\Entities\IPermission`.
 Such instance is providing a `IPub\Security\Entities\IResource` resource instance, a privilege (defined as string) and assertion (defined as callable).
 All three components of the permission are optional.

-This permissions definitions must be provided by service implementing `IPub\Security\Providers\IPermissionsProvider`.
-This library is providing such provider service you can use in your project.
+Permissions definitions must be provided by service implementing `IPub\Security\Providers\IPermissionsProvider`.
+Library **srigi/ipub-security** have example implementation of such provider you can use in your project.
 Or you can write your own.

 Defining set of permissions with our `PermissionsProvider` is very easy: